Janis counseled many populations during her career, including children and families in need of parenting skill assessment and interventions.

 Children, Bigotry and Racism: They Model Their Parents

-The poem below is about the impact of an innocent "racist" statement delivered by one child and received by another.
+The poem that follows this essay is about the impact of an innocent "racist" statement delivered by one child and received by another.

 Out of his ignorant eye